mongodb/stitch-android-sdk/README.md

 4. Skip adding the Firebase SDK
 5. Click the gear next to overview in your Firebase project and go to Project Settings
 6. Go to Cloud Messaging and take note of your Legacy server key and Sender ID
-7. In BaaS go to the Notifications section and enter in your API Key (legacy server key) and Sender ID
+7. In Stitch go to the Notifications section and enter in your API Key (legacy server key) and Sender ID

 ##### Receive Push Notifications in Android